 -

-Can Security Keep Up with the Speed of Business?
-A Conversation on rapidly evolving maturity.As organisations race to innovate, security often lags behind, creating friction and risk.
+Keeping Security in Lockstep: Cyber Resilience at the Speed of Business in a post-Mythos era.As organisations race to innovate, security often lags behind, creating friction and risk.
 This panel asks the critical question: can security truly keep pace with business demands?
-Join industry leaders as they share strategies for integrating security seamlessly into operations, leveraging automation responsibly, and measuring success in terms that matter to the business.

 Speakers